-3.2.5 Warranty
+4.2.5 Warranty

-Providing the coating applicator has been certified by the paint supplier as an approved provider of the proposed coating system (proof to be supplied to WCC), a copy of the coating applicator's certification that the galvanising and/or paint has been applied in accordance with the coating manufacturer's specification to meet or exceed the Standards in section 4.2.1 of this manual.
+A copy of the coating applicator's certification that the galvanising and/or paint has been applied in accordance with the coating manufacturer's specification to meet or exceed the Standards in section 3.2.1 of this manual.
 This certification shall be provided before installation of the columns & lanterns.